SSrustworthy/DLRML-docs/docs/explore/Other/Esplanade-Main Gates/Esplanade_Disneyland_Resort_70th_Anniversary.md

 28\.
 There's a Great Big Beautiful Tomorrow - From The Carousel of Progress – Rex Allen – The Legacy Collection: Disneyland

 - Loop Track Length: 00:02:11.890
+- Track Notes: Edited to instrumental prelude, and final chorus (with dog barks)

 29\.
-The Main Street Electrical Parade - From The Main Street Electrical Parade – The Legacy Collection: Disneyland
+The Main Street Electrical Parade - From The Main Street Electrical Parade – Don Dorsey – The Legacy Collection: Disneyland

 - Loop Track Length: 00:02:12.623
 - Track Notes: Edited